-Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation and head of innovation and technology commercialization for Children’s National Health System.
-In her role at the Institute, she manages a $10 million/year portfolio of over 40 medical device, therapeutics, and health software projects in various stages of development.
+Kolaleh Eskandanian is the executive director of the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Health System.
+The Institute is an R&D incubator and accelerator, focused on developing pediatric surgical and medical products.
+In this capacity, she manages a $10 million/year portfolio of over 40 medical device, therapeutics, and health software projects in various stages of development.
 She is also the executive director of the FDA-funded National Capital Consortium for Pediatric Device Innovation, focused on accelerating the path to market for pediatric devices.
-Kolaleh works with a large network of small and large businesses, non-profits, and government agencies.
+Kolaleh works with a large network of small and large businesses, nonprofits, and government agencies---all to promote a cause close to her heart, addressing the unmet medical needs of children.
 She is the producer of two annual innovation competitions that select small businesses who demonstrate the ability to address a significant medical need in the pediatric space.
-Since early 2014, 26 pediatric medical device companies and research labs have been funded through these competitions.
+Since early 2014, a total of 12 pediatric medical device companies have been funded through these competitions.

 Prior to joining Children’s National, Kolaleh held positions with Intelsat, Accenture, and Georgetown University.
-Kolaleh’s background is in mechanical engineering with a PhD in operations science and an MBA.
-She is fluent in four languages, and three distinct writing systems.
+Kolaleh’s background is in mechanical engineering with a PhD in operations science and an MBA from American University Kogod School of Business.